 \section{Volume of Hyperspheres}

-In this section we show that an exponential decrease in the volume of the separable states with increasing Hilbert space dimension implies an {\em increase} in `effective radius' for separable states~\cite{Zyczkowski1998,Vidal1999,Szarek2005}.
-To gain some perspective, let us discuss the effect of increasing dimension on the ratio of volumes of hyperspheres with constant radii.
-Let $r_{\rm in}$ and $r_{\rm out}$ be the radii of the inner and outer hyperspheres respectively ($r_{\rm in} < r_{\rm out}$).
-The ratio of the volumes of these hyperspheres in $n$ dimensions is $(r_{\rm in} / r_{\rm out})^n$.
-Thus the ratio of the volumes decreases exponentially with the dimension $n$ even if the ratio of radii is constant.
-For a quantum system represented by a $d$-dimensional Hilbert space, the state space i.e. the space of density matrices is $d^2-1$ dimensional.
-Thus if the set of states and separable sets were hyperspheres with radii independent of $d$, the ratio of the volume would decrease as $(r_{\rm in} / r_{\rm out})^{(d^2-1)}$ which is faster than exponential with Hilbert space dimension $d$.
-However if one observes only an exponential decrease ($e^{-\alpha d}$) in the actual ratio of volumes then the ratio $(r_{\rm in} / r_{\rm out})$ must increase with $d$ and approach $1$ asymptotically as $e^{-\alpha d/(d^2-1)}$ (see Fig.~\ref{hypersphere}).
-Thus it appears that a no-more-than exponential decrease in separable volume with Hilbert space dimension implies that the ``effective'' relative radius of the separable region must actually increase with dimension.
-This is a new insight, as earlier results have claimed a decreasing lower bound on this effective radius~\cite{Szarek2005}.
-More importantly, there exists one claim that {\em an upper bound} on this effective radius also decreases with increasing Hilbert space dimension~\cite{Szarek2005} for the case of quantum systems composed of many qubits.
+In this Section we suggest that an exponential decrease in the volume of the separable states with increasing Hilbert space dimension implies an {\em increase} in `effective radius' for separable states~\cite{Zyczkowski1998,Vidal1999,Szarek2005}.
+To gain some perspective, let us discuss the effect of Hilbert space dimension on the ratio of volumes of hyperspheres (in the state space) with constant ratio of radii.
+Let $r_{\rm sep}$ and $r_{\rm tot}$ be the radii of the inner (separable) and outer (total) hyperspheres respectively ($r_{\rm sep} < r_{\rm tot}$).
+The ratio of the volumes of these hyperspheres in $n$ dimensions is $V^{\rm sep} / V^{\rm tot} = (r_{\rm sep} / r_{\rm tot})^n$.
+Thus the ratio of the volumes decreases exponentially with the dimension $n$ even if the ratio of the radii is constant.
+For a quantum system represented by a $d$-dimensional Hilbert space, the state space, i.e. the space of density matrices, is $d^2-1$ dimensional.
+Thus, in the hypothetical case in which the set of all states and the set of separable states were (concentric) hyperspheres with ratio of radii independent of $d$, the ratio of the volume would have decreased as $(r_{\rm sep} / r_{\rm tot})^{(d^2-1)}$, which is faster than exponential in Hilbert space dimension $d$.
+Thus, if one observes no-stronger-than exponential decrease ($e^{-\alpha d}$) in the actual ratio of volumes, then the ratio $(r_{\rm sep} / r_{\rm tot})$ ought to increase with $d$ as $e^{-\alpha d/(d^2-1)}$, and approach $1$ asymptotically (see Fig.~\ref{hypersphere}).
+Thus it appears that a no-faster-than exponential decrease in relative separable volume with Hilbert space dimension implies that the ``effective'' relative radius of the separable region must actually {\em increase} with dimension.
+This seems to be a new insight, as earlier results have claimed a decreasing lower bound on this effective radius~\cite{Szarek2005}.
+More importantly, there exists one claim that {\em an upper bound} on this effective radius too decreases with increasing Hilbert space dimension~\cite{Szarek2005} for the case of quantum systems composed of many qubits.